-If your deck or balcony is made from timber or constructed before 1946, Council encourages you to arrange a professional structural safety check of your deck or balcony.
+If you have a timber deck or balcony or they were constructed before 1946, Council encourages you to arrange a professional structural safety check.
 It is important to get your deck checked by a licensed building professional.
 You should not attempt to check your own deck as a visual inspection will not highlight serious underlying structural problems.

 - corrosion or rotting timbers

 - too many people on the decking areas

 - poor construction techniques used in self-made decks or not having regular professional checks.

 Deck or balcony checks by a professional licensed builder or structural engineer should be low cost, quick and easy.
 Refer to the following organisations to find a licensed building professional: